ydecastro/tensor-spacing/README.md

 # tensor-spacing
-This is a Python package for the article `Second maximum of a Gaussian random field\\ and exact ($t$-)spacing test` by Jean-Marc Azaïs, Yohann De Castro and Federico Dalmao.
+This is a Python package for the article `Second maximum of a Gaussian random field and exact (t-)spacing test` by Jean-Marc Azaïs, Federico Dalmao and Yohann De Castro.

 ## Main module: